Mazda CX-9 years to avoid — most common problems

 Infotainment issues, GPS issues, bad alternators, and dead car batteries are among the most frequent issues reported by Mazda CX-9 owners.
 Most users found that changing the battery resolved their problems, while a few others required repairs that cost, on average, $700.

-Which Mazda CX-9 years to avoid?
+Worst Mazda CX-9 years to avoid

 If you’re looking to purchase a dependable used SUV, you have a variety of Mazda CX-9 models to choose from.
 They give you the required interior space, comfort, and handling.
 Additionally, they only require a little maintenance and repairs.